monsonite/NAND_TICK/README.md

 If converted to disctete LED DTL logic, using through hole components the shift register woyld be about 240mm x100 mm.
 Combo and the KB74 plus ROM and RAM would fit on a similar sized board.
 These could be rack mounted with a simple bus running between them.

+NAND_TICK_13 is a half-way house to a working CPU.
+It require the ROM to drive the instruction inputs on the Combo chip, and RAMs with read-write control logic to be added.
+It would probably be a good idea to provide an Input/Output register so that data can be passed in and out via SPI transfers.
+These additions would complete a working design in fewer than 1000 discrete transistors.